Jamie-Hilditch/SUNRISE2022_TCHAIN/README.md

 - Some of these values have been changed during processing

 # TODO
-- [ ] Time offsets on Aries
+- [ ] Time offsets and clock drifts on Aries deployments (except 2022-07-03)
-- [ ] Correct the drift on 60704.
-This is important as it's the only pressure sensor on the bottom half of the chain
+- [ ] Rest of the processing of Aries deployments (except 2022-07-03)
 - [ ] Check zero pressure intervals
-- [ ] Get rest of the RHIB log files for section start and end times
+- [ ] Get rest of the RHIB log files for section start and end times - Jasmine is working on this
 - [ ] Write documentation for changes

 ## Issues